Bukk94/CoubDownloader/README.md

 ## How it works

 User will input names of what to download.
-Then the tool it will gather all the links with some meta data.
+Then the tool it will gather all the links with Coubs metadata.
 In the second phase it will download all gathered coubs one by one.
 Each coub will be processed in highest available quality in mp4 format.